Why should I consult instructions from outside my circuit?

 rules links at the end of the

 The trialdex index links to the formats that are on the official sites (PDF, DOCX, WPD), but the principal link will typically be to a PDF copy.
 There is a way to craft PDF links so that they take you to the specific page where the instruction appears, and most trialdex PDF links are constructed to work that way.

 This should not be a critical issue.
 If the link does not send you to the precise page, just scroll down, or use your browser's Ctrl-F ("find in page") command to navigate to the specific instruction.

-For example, the flowchart for the lawful interrogation tool can be viewed by clicking on the image on the right, but there is no room on the chart for definitions of the legal terms (e.g., "custody" or "interrogation") or case citations.
+For example, the infographic for the lawful interrogation tool can be viewed by clicking on the image on the right, but there is no room on the chart for definitions of the legal terms (e.g., "custody" or "interrogation") or case citations.
 That information is available in the Q&As.